The Impact of Liquidity on Intraday Trading

 Factors Affecting Liquidity

 Several factors can impact the liquidity of a financial instrument or market.
-It is essential to consider these factors when evaluating the liquidity of an asset for intraday trading:
+It is important to consider these when choosing assets for intraday trading:

 1. Trading Volume